Getting an Interview

 - No OfferNegative ExperienceAverage Interview

-I applied online and the process took 2 days - interviewed at MathStar in February 2011.
+I applied online.
+The process took 2 days.
+I interviewed at MathStar in February 2011.